agh-glk/fcs/docs/source/manager/forms.rst

    .. py:attribute:: mime_type

-      MIME types which will be crawled
+      MIME types which are to be crawled

 .. py:class:: TaskFilterForm